About the Tutorial

 Search

-About the Tutorial
+About the Tutorial (pg.
+14 of 18)

 Our present communication model is guaranteed to produce more of the same results.
 Not unlike the cartoon of a carrot hanging from a stick in front of a donkey, the experience of sustained happiness is ever allusive, compelling us to keep going in the same direction, never reaching the carrot.
 An ass, a donkey, cannot see the model.

-This tutorial, this process, communicates to the ground-of-being, the place from where communications (and communication models) are generated.
+This tutorial, this educational process, communicates to the ground-of-being, the place from where communications (and communication models) are generated.
 It is from this place that we generate and solve problems.
 It's about creating an entirely new model.
 Put another way, you can read and disagree with the entire tutorial and you will still find yourself producing different results.

-If, when you were age 5, you were told something, rather than had it communicated, then the data is there but it's stored as an incomplete.
+If, when you were age 5, you were told something, rather than had it communicated to you, then the information is there but it's stored as an incomplete.
 It's not fully incorporated into your automatic preferred behaviors.
-Many people spend their entire lives unconsciously resisting certain admonishments. i.e. "It's bad to lie and deceive."
-These words told to you rather than communicated will leave you no choice but to lie and deceive, or, possibly program you to be self-righteously committed to truth—with no choice but to tell the truth and disdaining those who lie.
+Many people spend their entire life unconsciously resisting certain admonishments. i.e. "Don't lie," "Don't be sneaky," "Don't be mean."
+These words told to you rather than communicated will leave you no choice but to lie, be sneaky or mean.
+Possibly you have been programmed to be self-righteously committed to truth—with no choice but to tell the truth, disdaining those who lie.
 Most people grow up to be like, or resist being like, their parents.
 They have no conscious choice and therefore they don't know who they are.
 Their entire life has been spent trying to be like or not be like someone else.

 For example: If your parent was stuck in a relationship that wasn't working, and they couldn't bring themselves to leave it, then they couldn't demonstrate to you how to leave when an abusive conversation cannot be completed to satisfaction.
 Whatever they told you about life and relationships is there, but it's stored as an incomplete because of the hypocrisy that existed.